-In line with the principles laid out by the PAG, the bishops are keen to encourage, above all, an attitude of inclusion and respect for LGBTI+ people across the Diocese of Oxford.
+In line with the principles laid out by the PAG, the bishops are keen to encourage, above all, an attitude of inclusion and respect for LGBTQIA+ people across the Diocese of Oxford.
 At the end of October 2018, they wrote a joint pastoral letter to clergy and licensed lay ministers setting out their expectations in this regard.

 Underpinning this letter is the foundational principle that all people are welcome in God’s Church; everyone has a place at the table.
 The bishops’ letter quotes the 2017 pastoral letter from the Archbishops of Canterbury and York, which advocated ‘radical inclusion’ and was clear that:

 "In these discussions, no person is a problem or an issue.
 People are made in the image of God.
 All of us, without exception, are loved and called in Christ.
 There are no ‘problems’.
 There are simply people called to redeemed humanity in Christ."